gegelati/image-denoising/README.md

 This toolchain attempts to denoise images by using a set of small filters and a reinforcement learning agent to select the most appropriate one.

 # Set up
+### Gegelati
+To run this toolchain you will need to install and compile GEGELATI library.
+See https://github.com/gegelati/gegelati.

+### Opencv
-To run this toolchain you will need to install and compile OpenCV library.
+ALso, to run this toolchain you will need to install and compile OpenCV library.
 (Run these following commands in a command prompt)
 ### To compile OpenCV you will need a C++ compiler and Cmake
-    sudo apt install -y g++ cmake make wget unzip

-### Install minimal prerequisites (Ubuntu 18.04 as reference)
+Install minimal prerequisites (Ubuntu 18.04 as reference)
     sudo apt update && sudo apt install -y cmake g++ wget unzip
 ### Download and unpack sources
     wget -O opencv.zip https://github.com/opencv/opencv/archive/master.zip